Did you know that it isn’t necessary to use hot water to brew your tea?

-First, measure the volume of water that your jar can hold, so that you can calculate how many cups of tea it can serve.
+First, measure the volume of water that your jar can hold.

 Add the tea leaves to the jar and fill it up with water.
 Now all you need to do is place the jar in the refrigerator and leave it for 8 hours (overnight) or longer.
 Don’t worry, it won’t become bitter.

 Finally, discard the tea leaves.
-You can now enjoy your iced tea, and it can last about a month if you keep it refrigerated (provided that you aren’t adding any sugar to it).
+You can now enjoy your iced tea, and it can last about two weeks if you keep it refrigerated (provided that you aren’t adding any sugar to it).

 Why aren’t cold brewed teas bitter?